Pennsylvania Nursing Home Resident Rights

-Whether or not to move elderly relatives into a nursing home or other long-term care facility is never an easy decision.
+Whether or not to move elderly relatives into a nursing home or other long-term care facility is an aging related issue that is never an easy decision.
 And with the increase in news accounts and legal cases involving elder abuse by professional caregivers, the thought of something bad happening to a senior can be truly terrifying.

 The statistics paint a grim picture.
 According to the Centers for Disease Control, about one in ten seniors report emotional, physical, or sexual abuse, or potential neglect annually.
 Additionally, many cases go unreported because the victim may be afraid to say anything from fear or embarrassment.

 Fortunately, the Commonwealth of Pennsylvania has strict laws that protect the elderly from abuse by the people who have been entrusted to care for them.
 Elder abuse comes in many forms, and if you suspect that your loved one is a victim, you should act immediately to protect them and get them the help they need.

 What You Need to Look for in a Nursing Home

 Prior to committing to a particular facility to look after your relative or loved one, it is necessary to research which facilities meet adequate standards of care.
 The following questions are important to ask:

 - What is the ratio of staff to residents?

 - How many medical staff are on duty?